box-project/box/doc/configuration.md

 ### Map (`map`)

-// TODO: review this setting + doc, default value...]

-The map (`array`) setting is used to change where some (or all) files are stored inside the PHAR.
+The map (`object[]` default `[]`) setting is used to change where some (or all) files are stored inside the PHAR.
 The key is a beginning of the relative path that will be matched against the file being added to the PHAR.
 If the key is a match, the matched segment will be replaced with the value.
 If the key is empty, the value will be prefixed to all paths (except for those already matched by an earlier key).

 For example, with the following configuration excerpt: